-Maine had more than a thousand cases of Lyme disease reported last year.
+Maine had more than 2,000 confirmed and probable cases of Lyme disease reported last year.

 Lyme disease is a bacterial infection that is passed through the bite of an infected deer tick.
 It is most common in adults more than 65 years old and in children between the ages of 5 and 15 years in Maine.
 Individuals that work and play outside are more likely to be exposed to ticks.
 Ticks must be attached for 24 to 48 hours before Lyme disease can be transmitted, so daily tick checks will allow you to find and remove ticks before getting Lyme disease.